abdrahmansoltan/Learning-Notes/Node.js/1-Node.md

 ### HTTP Header

-it's a piece of information about the response that we are sending back
+It's a piece of information about the response that we are sending back

+- writing header/statusCode always need to be set before we send out the response
+- headers can be used to send metadata

 ```js
 // Calling response.writeHead method